Jordanm37/AOSC-Computervision/README.md

 3. Run `dot_detection_CONV.py` and `dot_detection_cv.py` for guassian dot detection.
 3. Run `dot_calibration.py` with calibration images to generate polynomial fit.
 4. Run `depth_mapping_cv.py` and pass the local location of the desired images.
-5. Run `depth_mapping.py` with `_box.tiff` for single depth map.
+5. Run `depth_mapping_fixed.py` for single depth map.
 Note that this method takes approximately 10 minutes.
 Errors appear when using other images as the window size and grid need to be adjusted manually.

 ## Moth Eye image analysis